I discovered an expansive view of the valley from my clients yard that must have been hidden for over 20 years!

 My only option in confirming my hunch was to cut through the branches and open a port-hole.

 Ronda wasn’t home so I couldn’t ask for permission.

 “What the heck,” I thought, “Let her get angry, she’s gonna love her new view!”

 I tore into the hedge with abandon.

-A new lounge area was created to enjoy the view from.
+A new lounge area I designed to take in the views

 Welcome to the Valley!